-- 12 ounces of a beer or wine cooler
+- 12 ounces of a beer

-- 5 ounces of table wine
+- 5 ounces of wine

-- 1.5 ounces of 80-proof distilled spirits
+- 1.5 ounces of hard liquor or distilled spirits

 To learn more about drinking responsibly and eating right, consult a registered dietitian nutritionist.